mhagiwara/paper-reviews/ie.md

 Multilingual NER
 ----------------

+* Mengqiu Wang and Christopher D. Manning.
+Cross-lingual Projected Expectation Regularization for Weakly Supervised Learning.
+TACL 2013. http://www-nlp.stanford.edu/mengqiu/publication/tacl13.pdf
+    - Project expectation (marginalized posterior) over labels (not explicit labels), work as soft constraints (loss function = difference between expectation and constraints, optimized by L-BFGS)
+    - "It is more efficient to label features than examples when the budget is limited (Druck et al 2009)"
+    - Projected (hard) labels can be too noisy to be used as directly used as training signals
+    - Source side noise model by confusion matrix
+    - Outperforms project-then-train CRF training scheme.
+F1 of 60-64% without training data.

 * Fei Huang and Stephan Vogel.
 Improved Named Entity Translation and Bilingual Named Entity Extraction.
 2002. http://isl.anthropomatik.kit.edu/downloads/icmi2002_huang.pdf
     - Iteration between NE alignment and NE dictionary updates